xamarinhq/app-myshoppe/README.md

 # My Shoppe - Connect with your consumers

-Cross-platform Xamarin.Forms sample application template enabling you to easily connect with your customers and manage your stores.
-All powered by [Xamarin](http://www.xamarin.com) and [Xamarin.Forms](http://www.xamarin.com/forms) with a powerful Azure Mobile Apps backend with 100% shared code across iOS, Android, and Windows Phone.
+My Shoppe is a cross-platform Xamarin.Forms pre-built application & template enabling you to easily connect with your customers and manage your shops.
+All powered by [Xamarin](http://www.xamarin.com), [Xamarin.Forms](http://www.xamarin.com/forms), and  a powerful Azure Mobile Apps backend with 100% shared C# code across iOS, Android, and Windows Phone.

-Open Source Project by [@JamesMontemagno](http://www.twitter.com/jamesmontemagno)
+This another Open Source Project by [@JamesMontemagno](http://www.twitter.com/jamesmontemagno)

 ![](art/myshoppepromo.png)

 ## Consumer Application
-The My Shoppe consumer application enables you as a shop owner to easily connect with your customer base.
-This highly themeable application enabled you to create a browesable list of shop locations so your consumers can find the closest location to them, call the shop, see shop hours, and even navigate to the shop with a single click.
+The My Shoppe consumer application enables you as a shop owner to easily connect with your consumer base.
+This application  enables you to create a browesable list of shop locations so your consumers can find the closest location to them, call the shop, see shop hours, and even navigate to the shop with a single click.

 ### Features
 * Browse Stores / Locations (with online/offline sync)